Tony T.

-Neal Antone Dyer (born 29 March 1971) better known by the stage name Tony T. is a British singer, rapper and DJ of Jamaican origin, best known as the frontman of German dance music projects Beat System, Cascada, and R.I.O.
+Neal Antone Dyer (born 29 March 1971), better known by the stage name Tony T., is a British singer, rapper and DJ of Jamaican origin, best known as the frontman of German dance music projects Beat System, Cascada, and R.I.O.
 His best known hit with R.I.O. was "Turn This Club Around", which reached number 3 in German Singles Chart and topped the Swiss Schweizer Hitparade chart, and was certified gold in both charts.

+Career

 Beginnings

-Born to Jamaican parents, he resided early on in Brooklyn where he started DJing.
+Born to Jamaican parents, Dyer resided early on in Brooklyn where he started DJing.
 After two years, he moved to Germany in 1985 where he worked as a resident DJ at the club Gaslight.

-1986–1998: Beat System
+1996–1998: Beat System

-Starting 1986, he appeared in various projects under the name Beat System starting with "Noise Dance", a limited release in Germany.
-In the early 1990s came the singles "Dance Romance" and "Dance Romance Chapter Two" on Insania Records written by C. Kowatsch und Wormit and "Stay with Me" produced by Axel Breitung.
-Changing labels and signing with Blow Up and release of "Fresh" a cover of Kool & The Gang song that charted in Germany, followed by "Reggae Night", a cover of Jimmy Cliff.
-Intercord label released Beat System's debut and only album Refreshiator after which the project was dropped.
+In the 1990s, he was a member of the dance music project Beat System which released "Noise Dance", a limited release in Germany.
+Then came the singles "Dance Romance" and "Dance Romance Chapter Two" on Insania Records and "Stay with Me", produced by Axel Breitung.
+Changing labels and signing with Blow Up, the group released "Fresh", a cover of the Kool & the Gang song that charted in Germany, followed by "Reggae Night", a Jimmy Cliff cover.
+The label Intercord released Beat System's debut and only album Refreshiator after which the project was dropped.

 2008–2012: R.I.O.

-In 2008 he was a founding member of the German dance project R.I.O. with Yann Pfeifer (Yanou) and Manuel Reuter (DJ Manian).
+In 2008, Tony T was a founding member of the German dance project R.I.O. with Yann Pfeifer (Yanou) and Manuel Reuter (DJ Manian).
 After the debut single "De Janeiro / R.I.O.", the trio with Tony T. as frontman of the band had a string of hits in Germany, Austria and Switzerland, like "Shine On" from the Shine On (The Album), followed by "When the Sun Comes Down", "Hot Girl", "Like I Love You" and "Miss Sunshine".
 But R.I.O.'s hit "Turn This Club Around" featuring the vocals of U-Jean proved to be an international success reaching No. 5 in Austria, No. 3 in Germany, No. 1 in Switzerland also charting in the UK, Scotland, Netherlands, as well as Belgium, Canada.
 The band released same titled album Turn This Club Around with the further hit "Animal" from the album.